varamihir/Week-4-Getting-and-Cleaning-Data/CodeBook.md

 * SITTING
 * STANDING
 * LAYING
+# The set of variables that were estimated from these signals are:
+  mean(): Mean Value,
+  std() : Standard Deviation

 ## These signals were used to estimate variables of the feature vector for each pattern:
 ## '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.